CSIRO logo

 The basic 2-GHz spectrum

 A spectrum over a full 2GHz is ALWAYS observed and recorded (strictly, 2.048GHz, since all BWs and frequency separations in this document are precisely 2^n x 1-MHz).
 All 4 polarization products are computed.
 Auto-correlations are routinely computed as well as the interferometer output.
-Note that the 2-GHz band edges are defined by an analogue filter (as with the bands of the current ATCA correlator), so a region of roughly 32MHz at the edges of the band should not normally be used.
+Note that the 2-GHz band edges are defined by an analogue filter (as with the bands of the previous [1998-2009] ATCA correlator), so a region of roughly 32MHz at the edges of the band should not normally be used.

 The zoom bands